jingwei87/jingwei87.github.io/_pages/project.md

 with a key derived from the content of the message itself, so that identical messages are always encrypted into identical ciphertexts for deduplication.

-In this project, we address the practical issues of the encrypted deduplication approach, in order to improve its usability in real systems.
+In this project, we address the practical issues of  encrypted deduplication, in order to improve its usability in real systems.

 - [TED](/software/ted/index.html) proposes a tunable encrypted deduplication approach to balance data confidentiality and storage efficiency.